| | The Four

 think learning has great value and

-enjoy acquiring new expertise and
+usefulness to the individualenjoy acquiring new expertise and

-risk making mistakes to attain greater expertise
+risk making mistakes to attain greater expertisetake responsibility and control of

 their learning and become actively involved in

-managing the learning process
+managing the learning processuse stimulating beliefs and

 emotions, such as intentions, motivation,